DiddiLeija/text_formatter/docs/modules/module_justify.rst

    :param int length: The expected length *per line*.
    :return: The string adjusted to the given length *per line*.
    :rtype: str
-   :raises text_formatter.exceptions.InvalidString: if the applied text_formatter.check.checkString() test fails.
+   :raises text_formatter.exceptions.InvalidString: if the applied tests failed.

    A simple function to justify strings.
 It uses ``text_formatter.check.checkString()`` [#f1]_ for testing ``s``.